 David Berliner

-Using hard facts to expose and attack the myths of ailing test scores, excessive spending, unqualified teachers and immoral textbooks, he identifies the problems that really do plague schools and offers real solutions.
-As Berliner sees it, America has wasted time ignoring the real challenges of our diverse society, and now must pass the "ultimate test".
-"The ultimate test of society is not how well it takes care of its rich and powerful, but how well it attends to the needs of its poorest and weakest citizens".
-Dr. Berliner arms us with information needed to pass this test, if only our nation chooses to do its homework.
+Using hard facts to expose and attack the myths of ailing test scores, excessive spending, unqualified teachers and immoral textbooks, Berliner identifies the problems that really do plague schools and offers real solutions.
+As he sees it, America has wasted time ignoring the real challenges of our diverse society, and now must pass the "ultimate test."
+"The ultimate test of society is not how well it takes care of its rich and powerful, but how well it attends to the needs of its poorest and weakest citizens."
+Dr. Berliner arms audiences with information needed to pass this test, if only our nation chooses to do its homework.

 The Lamentable Alliance of Press and Education